 The quality and quantity of services provided by the County to its residents are second to none.
-The College and Career Ready Performance Index released by the Georgia Department of Education and based on data from the 2017-2018 school year shows that Fayette Counties' elementary, middle and high schools are among the best in the state and in metro Atlanta.
-Scores for Fayette's elementary and middle schools were the 2nd highest and high schools were the 5th highest, in all metro Atlanta.
+The College and Career Ready Performance Index released by the Georgia Department of Education and based on data from the 2021-2022 school year shows that Fayette Counties' elementary, middle and high schools are among the best in the state and in metro Atlanta.